philipdaubmeier/GraphIoT/README.md

 ## Platform Support

-SmarthomeApi is compiled for .NET Core 2.2.
+GraphIoT is compiled for .NET Core 2.2.

 ## License